tzador/makedown/README.md

 # makedown

-`makedown` is a versatile CLI tool that lets you execute shell scripts, JavaScript code, and Python code from one or more markdown files.
+`makedown` is a versatile CLI tool that lets you execute shell scripts, JavaScript code, Python code, or any other script defined in one or more markdown files.

-It's a streamlined alternative to `Makefile` or `package.json` scripts, and it features built-in syntax highlighting through markdown code blocks.
+It's a streamlined alternative to `Makefile`, `package.json` or scattered shell scripts, and it features built-in syntax highlighting through markdown code blocks and allows documenting commands in a human-friendly format.

 ## Key Features